thriveth/Haro11Cos/Paper/Paper.md

 ## Abstract:

-Star forming galaxies are believed to be the main source of ionizing radiation responsible for reionizing the early Universe.
+Star forming galaxies are believed to be a major source of ionizing radiation responsible for reionizing the early Universe.
 Direct observations of escaping ionizing radiation have however been few and with escape fractions far below what would be necessary to account for the ionization history of the Universe.